FinweLtd/app-livesync-gstreamer-hello/README.md

 As a starting point, we will use a 360° camera with Android operating system and Finwe's LiveSYNC Camera app installed to it, as well as Finwe's dockerized SignalingServer for messaging (WebRTC requires signaling but does not include it) in a local home/office network.

-We will build a simple Gstreamer pipeline on an Ubuntu Linux host, make it communicate with the 360° camera via the SignalingServer using websockets, and then receive a live 360° videostream using peer-to-peer WebRTC connection.
+We will build a simple Gstreamer pipeline on an Ubuntu Linux VM, make it communicate with the 360° camera via the SignalingServer using websockets, and then receive a live 360° videostream using peer-to-peer WebRTC connection.
 The video stream can be further manipulated with other GStreamer plugins in the pipeline to implement a desired use case.

 ## Hardware